dashpay/docs/introduction/features.rst

 offer innovative features in a trustless and decentralized way.
 Masternodes are used to power CoinJoin, InstantSend, and the governance and treasury system.
-Users are rewarded for running masternodes; 45% of the block reward is allocated to pay the masternode network.
+Users are rewarded for running masternodes; a percentage of the block reward is allocated to pay the masternode network.
+The current percentage can be found in :ref:`this table <block-reward-reallocation>`.
 You can view practical guides on all topics relating to masternodes :ref:`here <masternodes>`.

 Masternodes enable the following services: